LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{A unified, synthesizability-aware framework.} We propose \AlgName, which integrates the scientific knowledge of LLMs with chemistry-informed evolutionary rules to generate candidates that are both novel and chemically synthesizable. \item \textbf{Memory-based evolutionary refinement.} We design a feedback mechanism that leverages success and failure pools, together with multi-island sampling, to iteratively steer LLM exploration toward high-performing regions while avoiding memorization. \item \textbf{Multi-objective discovery under realistic constraints.} We formulate materials design as a constrained, multi-objective optimization problem and evaluate solutions via hit rate, thermodynamic stability, and Pareto front analysis. \item \textbf{Comprehensive evaluation across discovery tasks.} We curate a benchmark suite of 14 industrially relevant discovery tasks, and demonstrate that \AlgName consistently discovers thermodynamically stable, chemically meaningful, and property-aligned candidates, outperforming prior baselines. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{A synthesizability-aware evolutionary framework.} We introduce \AlgName, a framework that integrates LLMs' scientific knowledge with chemistry-informed evolutionary operators, explicitly enforcing chemical validity and thermodynamic feasibility during the search process. \item \textbf{Memory-based evolution.} We design a mechanism that leverages success and failure pools, together with multi-island sampling, to iteratively steer LLMs toward high-performing regions while avoiding memorization. \item \textbf{Constrained multi-objective formulation for materials discovery.} We cast materials design as a constrained multi-objective optimization problem, jointly optimizing competing property objectives. \item \textbf{Large-scale evaluation on realistic discovery tasks.} We construct a benchmark suite of 14 industrially motivated materials discovery tasks and demonstrate that \AlgName consistently achieves higher validity, stability, and Pareto efficiency than state-of-the-art baselines. \end{itemize}